cgre-aachen/open_AR_Sandbox/README.md

 You have the option to download some publicly shared files from our Open AR-Sandbox project shared folder.
-You will need to do this if you want to run the tests, use the landslides simulations and/or get the trained models for the the use of the Landscape generation module.
+You will need to do this if you want to run the tests, use the landslides simulations and/or get the trained models for the use of the Landscape generation module.

 In the terminal type: